DrAlzahraniProjects/csusb_fall2024_cse6550_team2/README.md

 ```

-### Step 2: Navigate to the Project Directory
+#### Step 2: Navigate to the Project Directory

-Once the repository is cloned, navigate to the project directory:
+Once the repository is cloned, navigate to the project directory location:

 ```
 cd csusb_fall2024_cse6550_team2
 ```

-### Step 3: Update the Local Repository
+#### Step 3: Update the Local Repository

-Ensure your local repository is up-to-date by running:
+Ensure your local repository is up-to-date by running the below command:

 ```
 git pull origin main
 ```

-### Step 4: Build and Run the Docker Image
+#### Step 4: Build and Run the Docker Image

-Make sure Docker is installed and running on your machine.
-Build and run the Docker image using the following command:
+Make sure Docker is installed and running on your local machine.
+Build the Docker image by using the following command:

 ```
 docker build -t team2_app .
 ```

-Note: Use Mistral API Key in place of MISTRAL_API_KEY here below
+Run the Docker image by using the following command.
+Make sure you replace the "MISTRAL_API_KEY" with actual key from [Team2 Discussions Board](https://csusb.instructure.com/courses/43192/discussion_topics/419700)  :
 ```
 docker run -d -p 5002:5002 -p 6002:6002 -e API_KEY=MISTRAL_API_KEY  team2_app
 ```
+---
-### Step 5: Access the Chatbot Application
+## Accessing the Application

-**Development** :
+Once the docker container starts running, you can access the Academic Advising Chatbot at:

+**Accessing Locally Through Docker** :

 *App* - http://localhost:5002/team2/

 *Jupyter* -  http://localhost:6002/team2/jupyter

-**Production** :
+**Accessing Through CSE Web Server** :

 *App* - https://sec.cse.csusb.edu/team2/

 *Jupyter* - https://sec.cse.csusb.edu/team2/jupyter

-## SQA Table
+---

+## Software Quality Assurance

+This section includes a set of questions that our chatbot can and cannot answer.

 | **Answerable Questions**                                                                 | **Unanswerable Questions**                                                |
 |------------------------------------------------------------------------------------------|---------------------------------------------------------------------------|